ghostlypi/Soundboard/README.md

 # Soundboard

-Foobar is a Python library for dealing with word pluralization.
+Soundboard is a Python library for dealing with word pluralization.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Soundboard.
 For windows:

 ```batch